 Ever wonder what sorts of issues you may encounter as a creator or entrepreneur, and when you might want to reach out to a real life lawyer?
 That’s what our book "Don't Panic: A Legal Guide (in plain english) for Small Businesses and Creative Professionals" is all about.
 This book is designed to help you through the legal issues you may run into as a creator, entrepreneur, or innovator.
 We focus on issues you may encounter from the inception of your business to the moment (that hopefully doesn’t happen) you get a nasty lawyer letter for the first time.

-Click here to buy the book on Amazon now!
+Click your preferred format to access the book now!